← All workflows

 • Multi-amici cover and caption formatting compliant with forum-specific rules

-• Two-step sign-off protocol with documented approvals and red-line tracking
+• Two-step sign-off protocol with documented approvals and red-line conflict resolution

 Required documents